LucasHasting/Number-Conversions-Project/README.md

 # Number Conversions Project
-This repository holds a small side project that converts any base n number to a base m number where 1 ≤ n, m ≤ 36.
+This repository holds a small side project that converts any base n number to a base m number where 1 ≤ n, m ≤ 36 and both n and m are integers.

 It uses logarithms to convert from base 10 to any base and it uses exponents to convert from any base to base 10.